Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Conclusion

 \section{Conclusion}

 In this paper, we formulate a problem which optimizes a general concave function of multiple objectives.
 We propose a policy-gradient based approach for the problem, where an estimator for the gradient is used.
 We analyze the bias of the policy gradient estimator and show the global convergence result with a vanilla policy gradient algorithm.
-Extension of the proposed approach to evaluate the convergence rate guarantees of the Natural Policy Gradient and the variance reduced algorithms is an important future direction.
+However, there are several limitations in the paper.
+Firstly, the local Lipschitz assumption for partial derivative of $f$ is a bit strong.
+Secondly, the convergence rates w.r.t the number of objective is $\mathcal{O}(M^4)$, while a model-based algorithm \cite{mridulmb} can achieve $\mathcal{O}(M^2)$.
+Further, extension of the proposed approach to evaluate the convergence rate guarantees of the Natural Policy Gradient and the variance reduced algorithms is an important future direction to reduce the sample complexity.
+Finally, the analysis of concave function of objectives with constraints is open for parametrized model-free setup, while has been studied for model-based setup \cite{agarwal2021concave}, for model-free tabular setup \cite{DBLP:journals/corr/abs-2109-06332}, and for parametrized model-free setup with linear function of objectives \cite{bai2022achieving}.